cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 {{< figure src="/images/Le sortie de l'opéra en l'an 2000/02.jpg" >}}

-In this guide, [GitHub](https://github.com) is used to host the public git repository for your project.
+For the purposes of this guide, [GitHub](https://github.com) is used to host the public git repository for your project.
 Other popular options are [GitLab](https://gitlab.com/) and [BitBucket](https://bitbucket.org/).
 Create a repository, and populate it with `README.md` and `LICENSE` files.
 For this project, I will use the [MIT license](https://choosealicense.com/licenses/mit/),